Slush 2018 Progressive Web Application

 In my free time, I’m a board game geek and an occasional singer in a band.

-I am restless creative mind and I get excited really easily.
+I am a restless creative mind and I get excited really easily.
 I laugh a lot and loud — even during client meetings and workshops.
 I like workshopping with clients.

 When diving into new project I want to wrap my head around the whole thing and understand the client.
 I want to really solve problems and not just do some sugar coated layouts.